-- Compliance certificates issued under the EP&A Act249. - Evidence of suitability within the meaning of A5.2 of the BCA. - Certificates or reports from professional engineers or other recognised experts. - First-party declarations from installers or the like. - Information provided by the applicant with an application for a certificate.
+- Compliance certificates issued under the EP&A Act313. - Evidence of suitability within the meaning of A5.2 of the BCA. - · Certificates or reports from professional engineers or other recognised experts. - First-party declarations from installers or the like. - Information provided by the applicant with an application for a certificate. - Test certificates, reports, information and the like for products, materials or components. - Information from authorities or service providers.